Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Quantum Stochastic Walk

-wherein $H_{ii}= \bra{i} H \ket{i}$ are the diagonal elements in the matrix representation of Hamiltonian operator $H$.
-In this model we have Lindblad operators corresponding to the diagonal entries of the density matrix.
-For $\omega=1$ it can be shown\cite{QSWalk} that:
+wherein $H_{ii}= \bra{i} H \ket{i}$ are the diagonal elements in the matrix representation of Hamiltonian operator $H$. {The term ``pure dephasing'' has different significance in different contexts.
+In some cases, pure dephasing represents fluctuation of energy in eigenbasis set.
+This fluctuation of energy leads results in incoherence but the population is still conserved~\cite{weiss2012quantum}.
+In our case, as shown in Ref.~\cite{QSW_def} too, however, it means to represent the fluctuation of the diagonal elements of the Hamiltonian in the site representation due to interaction with the environment.
+Since the Hamiltonian in this case is not diagonal, the site populations will be modified due to pure dephasing.} For $\omega=1$ it can be shown~\cite{QSWalk} that {, Eq.~\ref{QWS_def} reduces to}

-Equation (\ref{purw=1}) shows that the off-diagonal terms of the density matrix which represent coherences die exponentially while the population($\rho_{ii}$) remains constant.
+Eq.~(\ref{purw=1}) shows that the off-diagonal terms of the density matrix which represent coherences die exponentially while the population~($\rho_{ii}$) remains constant.
 So, there is no transport at $\omega=1$ limit for the pure dephasing model.
+As an aside, and not particularly relevant to exciton transport in FMO, in Ref.~\cite{take} it has been predicted that the QSW model with pure dephasing can be implementated on a quantum computer.\\ The Lindblad operators corresponding to only incoherence are given by